 In a separate bowl, whisk eggs together with maple syrup, oil, pumpkin, milk, and vanilla until combined.

 Pour the dry ingredients into the wet ingredients.
 Mix well.

 Stir in almond butter and chocolate chips.
 Mix well, making sure almond butter is incorporated into the batter.

 Line a muffin pan with baking cups or thoroughly spray muffin pan with non-stick cooking spray.
-Divide the oatmeal mixture among muffins cups, filling each cup to the top.
+Divide the oatmeal mixture among muffin cups, filling each cup to the top.

 Bake for 25-30 minutes or until the tops are slightly brown and a toothpick inserted comes out clean.